bld/bld-ode/README.md

         (dx :initarg :dxarg)))
     (defstatearithmetic state (x dx) :initargs (:xarg :dxarg))

-Also, specify data slots that are simply copied and not used in integration:
+Also, you can specify data slots that are simply copied and not used in integration:

     (defclass state ()
        ((x :initarg :x)